 And, it's been a smashing success.
 Every year, thousands have turned up in increasing numbers to join GCUFF and their mission.
 This year, they're hoping to bring more festivalgoers than ever Sept.
 15 - 23 at Atlas Cinemas Shaker Square 6.

 "I think it's important to know that GCUFF is for everybody.
 The festival is targeted to share more African American and minority stories, but it's not just for us.
 We can all benefit," Dabbs said.

 We've checked it out.
 And, so should you.
-Here's four reasons to love GCUFF:
+Here's some of the many reasons to love GCUFF:

 Film festivals like GCUFF present great opportunities for serious dialogue and important conversations.

 Throughout GCUFF's schedule, festivalgoers can attend panel discussions covering important issues impacting Cleveland's urban community with key community leaders, as well as educational workshops and discussions with attending filmmakers.

 "The Opening Night program & reception is always exciting," said Dabbs.
 This year's Opening Night features an evening with actor, writer and director Lisaraye McCoy at The Breen Center for an intimate conversation about her career, a showcase of her work and a preview of some of the films featured in this year's festival.
 Also, "The Movie Biz in the CLE" features the Greater Cleveland Film Commission discussing how they bring movie jobs and money to The Land.

 "Part of our mission is to inspire young people to consider this industry as a career," Dabbs said.
 "In this industry, there are so many opportunities both behind the camera and in front of the camera.
 The festival offers a perfect way to help young people look forward and to consider something new."